 - Local directory Peace’s Almanac, dating from 1864 to 1940

 - A comprehensive collection of books, papers and theses on the archaeology of Orkney and Shetland

 - A comprehensive collection of Orkney fiction, featuring the works of Eric Linklater, George Mackay Brown and many other eminent writers

 - The Icelandic Sagas, including the Orkneyinga Saga, an interpretation of the first conquest of Orkney by Norway and the subsequent history of the Earldom.

 The Orkney Room provides tables and seating for researchers to work in comfort.
 Use of laptops is allowed and access to power points is provided

-The titles in the Local Studies collection are included within the library catalogue so can be searched online.
+The titles in the Local Studies collection are included within the library catalogue so can be searched using our online catalogue.
 The location of the material will be shown as ‘Orkney Room’.